Roast Fillet of Beef with Mushroom Red Wine Sauce

 I decided to go back to basics and make a beautiful roast fillet of beef but what to serve with it was another question that kept popping into my head.
 I wanted something rich but not too heavy and thus decided to serve it with a delicious mushroom and red wine sauce.
 This sauce is possibly the simplest to make but the end result is so incredibly tasty, I found myself dipping a spoon in to taste more than a few times.

-I served the fillet with the sauce, creamy, buttery mash, steamed green beans and a bottle of Place in the Sun Shiraz which complimented the meat perfectly.
+I served the fillet with the sauce, creamy, buttery mash, steamed green beans and a bottle of Shiraz which complimented the meat perfectly.
 A perfect Winter treat and with the overcast, chilly weather that’s been predicted for this weekend, why don’t you invite some friends over and surprise them with this beautiful meal?

-2kg beef fillet, sinew removed and ‘tail’ trimmed off
+- 2 kg beef fillet/beef tenderloin, sinew removed and ‘tail’ trimmed off

 - Pre-heat the oven to 200°c.

 - Place the beef fillet in a roasting tray.

 - Mix the olive oil, beef concentrate and Worcestershire sauce in a small bowl and brush all over the meat.